TACC/Core-Portal-Deployment-Lifecycle-Procedures/index.md

 # Core Portal Lifecycle & Deployment Procedures (CPLDP)

-Documentation on the comprehensive lifecycle of a TACC ACI-WMA Core v2 Portal.
+Documentation about the complete TACC ACI-WMA Core v2 Portal lifecycle.

 This documentation includes detailed procedures used in planning, resourcing, provisioning, configuring and deploying the portal codebases on TACC infrastructure.

 The documentation also establishes a checklist of explicit, discrete actions to convert into JIRA tasks during a new portal setup.

 Detailed procedures for portal customization via use of container and application publishing mechanisms are also included.

-The procceses used for maintenance, backups, archiving and sunsetting of a portal project are described as well.
+The processes used for maintenance, backups, archiving and sunsetting of a portal project are described as well.

 This documentation should be referenced throughout all phases of the portal's lifecycle.

 ## Quick Start